Cancer Biology, Immunology

 New York University

-Dr. Aifantis is also an associate professor of pathology at the New York University School of Medicine.
+Dr. Aifantis is also professor and chair, Department of Pathology, at the New York University School of Medicine.

 As a student at the University of Crete in Greece—and the first member of his family to attend college—Iannis Aifantis had hoped to make a difference in the world by becoming a medical doctor.
 Instead, he found his way to the laboratory, where his work is now helping doctors understand T cell acute lymphoblastic leukemia.